Cybersecurity Checklist

 Cybersecurity Training

 Most cyber breaches result from basic human error.
 This makes employee training a top priority.
 Without ongoing monitoring, updates, and backups, you leave your technologies open to attack.
 Review your responses to the checklist questions above.
-If you find that you have a compelling need for cybersecurity, but you also have gaps in your cybersecurity practices, then your company is at a high risk for cyberattacks.

 What are the Most Common Cyber Threats Against Small Businesses?